 - Phosphoric acid and citric acid (present in nearly all diet soda) eat away at your enamel, causing acid erosion.
 If you like to sip soda throughout the day, your teeth may be under soda-fueled acid attack for several hours per day.

 - Carbonated colas have been shown to cause bone loss.
 As part of the body’s attempt to neutralize the disruption to pH levels in the stomach, calcium and other basic (ph of 7+) minerals are leached from the bloodstream to maintain equilibrium.

 - Artificial sweeteners in diet sodas, such as aspartame and sucralose, may help stall tooth decay, but health advocates warn that they may cause problems such as toxicity to brain cells, headaches, and have been linked to weight gain.

 - Diet sodas often contain caffeine, which has diuretic and laxative properties.
 Combined with the fact that drinking diet soda regularly means you are drinking less water, this can cause a chronic dehydration problem.
 This can lead to dry mouth, bad breath, and increased risk of gum disease and tooth decay.

 Do You Have to Give up Diet Soda?

-We know that lots of Bangor folks love their soda and Dr. Sevey & Dr. Atwell won’t tell anyone what they can and can’t drink.
+We know that lots of Bangor folks love their soda and Dr. Sevey & Dr. Sigwart won’t tell anyone what they can and can’t drink.
 We at Creative Dental Solutions provide this information so that you can make informed decisions about your health.
-We want everyone in Bangor to have beautiful smiles and healthy teeth, but it’s up to you to maintain healthy habits that keep your teeth safe between visits to Dr. Sevey & Dr. Atwell.
+We want everyone in Bangor to have beautiful smiles and healthy teeth, but it’s up to you to maintain healthy habits that keep your teeth safe between visits to Dr. Sevey & Dr. Sigwart.
 If you have any questions or would like to visit us for an evaluation, schedule an appointment today.